Church Avenue station (IND Culver Line): Service changes

 The center tracks at the station were used for F express service starting in June 1968, while G trains were extended from Smith–Ninth Streets to Church Avenue to provide local service.
 Express service between Bergen and Church ended in 1976 due to budgetary concerns and passenger complaints, and the GG, later renamed the G, was again terminated at the Smith–Ninth Streets station.

-In July 2009, the G was extended from its long-time terminus at Smith–Ninth Streets to a more efficient terminus at Church Avenue to accommodate the rehabilitation of the Culver Viaduct.
+In July 2009, the G was again extended from its terminus at Smith–Ninth Streets to a more efficient terminus at Church Avenue to accommodate the rehabilitation of the Culver Viaduct.
 The G extension was made permanent in July 2012.
 In July 2019, the MTA revealed plans to restore express service on the Culver Line between Jay Street and Church Avenue.
 Express service started on September 16, 2019.

 Incidents

 Jack Lovelock, a 1936 Olympic gold medalist from New Zealand, fell onto the tracks at the Church Avenue station on December 28, 1949, after complaining to his wife about dizziness; he was then killed by an oncoming train.
 On August 2, 1974, a robbery suspect was killed by a plainclothes police officer in the station.
 The former was suspected to have robbed a token booth in the station shortly beforehand.